By Lawrence Haywood, Dec 19, 2024

 Ban Gioc is more than just a pretty picture.
 There is a wealth of opportunities for visitors to explore the waterfalls by getting on, in, or above it.
 A boat tour is a traditional service; visitors can pay 100,000VND ($4-$5) per person to get a boat onto the lake that comes within spitting distance of the falls, where the mist descends on you like languid rain.
 You can swim in some of the pools on the Vietnamese side of the lake and you can climb a disused trail to the mid-point of the falls, giving you an impressive view of the tumbling waters as they crash into the bottom pool.

 Like the cave at Pac Bo, Nguom Ngao Cave has a deep-rooted history and was used as a shelter, this time during the 1979 war with China.
-It was discovered by the Tay hill tribe in 1921, who named it after the group of tigers who supposedly lived inside.
+It was discovered by the Tay Hill tribe in 1921, who named it after the group of tigers who supposedly lived inside.
 Nguom Ngao Cave features incredible stone cacti and various stalactites in bizarre shapes, including a thick, smooth and shiny rock in the shape of a hanging lotus chandelier.
-Tours to the cave will take you about 900 metres in to its overall length of 2100m, but this is enough to get a good feel for the cave and see its most interesting selection of rocky depictions.
+Tours to the cave will take you about 900 metres into its overall length of 2100m, but this is enough to get a good feel for the cave and see its most interesting selection of rocky depictions.

 Nguom Ngao Cave with masterpieces in stone